con-jo-ry/NaSa/nāmasaṅgīti_multilingual.md

 Being the direct perception of all buddhas,
 He is the flame of wisdom, most luminous; (118)

-This concludes the forty two verses showing the wisdom of discernment.
+This concludes forty two verses showing the wisdom of discernment.

 ## 9. The wisdom of equality